integration code

 Challenge Yourself:

-I recently attended a business-networking group at a local establishment; upon arrival I noticed everyone already had been comfortably established.
+I recently attended a business-networking group at a local establishment; upon arrival, I noticed everyone had already been comfortably established.
 Now I don’t have a natural liking for sociability, yet I knew I had to overcome my fear of approaching big groups.
-So, I challenged myself by approaching a group of individuals that were casually exchanging small talk.
+So, I challenged myself by approaching a group of individuals who were casually exchanging small talk.
 I allowed my personality to shine by being myself – and it worked.
 Bring something infrequent to the conversation, something they will remember you by – whether it be charisma or structure.
 The chances of a group rejecting your arrival are slim to none – although it has happened to me before (those people are simply not worth the effort and/or energy).
-Don’t just walk up and hand everyone a business card, get to know them first.
+Don’t just walk up and hand everyone a business card; get to know them first.

 Establish Connections: